csjtx1021/CAGG/README.md

-This code is implemented according to the paper "Cost-Aware Graph Generation: A Deep Bayesian Optimization Approach".
+This code is implemented according to the paper "Cost-Aware Graph Generation: A Deep Bayesian Optimization Approach", accepted by AAAI 2021.
 Cost-Aware Graph Generation (CAGG) can generate optimal graphs at as low cost as possible.
 We apply it to two challenging real-world problems, i.e., molecular discovery and neural architecture search, to rigorously evaluate its effectiveness and applicability.